4dn-dcic/Rpairix/README.md

 ### Query
 ```
-px_query(filename,querystr,max_mem=100000000,stringsAsFactors=FALSE)
+px_query(filename,querystr,max_mem=100000000,stringsAsFactors=FALSE,linecount.only=FALSE)
 ```
-* The filename is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
+* `filename` is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
-* The query string is in the same format as the format for pairix. (e.g. '1:1-10000000|20:50000000-60000000')
+* `querystr` (query string) is in the same format as the format for pairix. (e.g. '1:1-10000000|20:50000000-60000000')
-* The max_mem is the maximum total length of the result strings (sum of string lengths).
+* `max_mem` is the maximum total length of the result strings (sum of string lengths).
 * The return value is a data frame, each row corresponding to the line in the input file within the query range.
+* If `linecount.only` is TRUE, the function returns only the number of output lines for the query.

 ### List of keys (chromosome pairs)
 ```
 px_keylist(filename)
 ```
-* The filename is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
+* `filename` is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
 * The return value is a vector of keys (chromosome pairs).

 ### List of chromosomes
 ```
 px_seqlist(filename)
 ```
-* The filename is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
+* `filename` is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
 * The return value is a vector of chromosomes.

 ### List of first chromosomes
 ```
 px_seq1list(filename)
 ```
-* The filename is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
+* `filename` is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
 * The return value is a vector of first chromosomes.

 ### List of second chromosomes
 ```
 px_seq2list(filename)
 ```
-* The filename is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
+* `filename` is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
 * The return value is a vector of second chromosomes.

 ### Check if a chromosome pair (or chromosome, for 1D) exists
 ```
 px_exists(filename, key)
 ```
-* The filename is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
+* `filename` is sometextfile.gz and an index file sometextfile.gz.px2 must exist.
-* Key is a chromosome pair (or a chromosome for 1D)
+* `key` is a chromosome pair (or a chromosome for 1D)
 * The return value is 1 (exists), 0 (not exist), or -1 (error)

 ### Returns 1-based column indices